meirka/docs.memseer.com/docs/use_cases.md

 ![](../assets/images/use_cases/lawn_mower/schedule.png)

-When time comes and you completed an action, lets say “clean air filter”, you can click on check mark across the action on the dashboard, enter current hours ( ex.: 25 hours) and memseer will re-calculate all the actions in order to provide you with approximate count down when next action is required.
+When time comes and you completed an action, lets say “clean air filter”, you can click on check mark across the action on the dashboard, enter current hours ( ex.: 25 hours) and Memseer will re-calculate all the actions in order to provide you with approximate count down when next action is required.
 You don’t have keep hand-written notes and check it every time you are about to use the mower.

 ![](../assets/images/use_cases/lawn_mower/dashboard.png)